jgresl/imtc-505-lab2/README.md

 ### Teleport to enclosed graveyard
-The message from the ghost tells the user to find the
+The message from the ghost tells the user to find the book of evil.
+Hint... it's sitting on the book stand inside the enclosed graveyard with no entrance.

 #### How it works:
 The locomotion system also has a child object called Teleportation Provider that holds the teleportation provider component and uses the right hand grip button to move to wherever the reticle is pointed.